mattcmoore/G-Tube/README.md

 PORT=<port-number>
 DATABASE_URL=<database-url>
 ```
-5. Run npm run db-init to create the necessary tables in your Psql database.
+5. Run npm run db-init to create the necessary tables in your postgreSQL database.
 6. Run npm run seed to seed the database with sample data.
 7. Run npm start to start the server and launch the application in your browser .